JuanTrujilloDev/LQN-test/README.md

 ### Pokemon first letter - last letter

-The task was a more complex than the first one, basically I had to find a way to get the longest route of consecutive names having the last letter of the preceding name.
+The task was a bit more complex than the first one, basically I had to find a way to get the longest route of consecutive names having the last letter of the preceding name.

 I googled the longest path possible algorithm, and fin a way to solve it.
 The only problem I encountered was that I couldn't find a way to remove repeated elements and getting a node back (I visualized the problem as tree nodes).